 1. At least 2 years experience leading, managing and/or evaluating educational programs;

-1. Expected to make individual arrangements for transportation adequate to meet position responsibilities and essential job functions;
+4. Expectation to make arrangements for transportation adequate to meet position responsibilities and essential job functions;

-2. Work evenings or weekends as needed to meet local needs; and
+5. Work evenings or weekends as needed to meet programming needs.

 Please note that successful applicants are responsible for ensuring their eligibility to work in the United States (i.e. a citizen or national of the United States, a lawful permanent resident, a foreign national authorized to work in the United States without need of employer sponsorship) on or before the effective date of appointment.

 This position requires work be performed in-person, onsite, at a designated campus work location.

 Minimum $46,000 ANNUAL (12 months)